Nibell/SnakeProject/README.md

-# pfsense-snort
+# SnakeProject
-Suppress list for snort in pfsense
+Snake in JavaScript that works with Ajax for database